Earth Day Activity Ideas For Ages 4+!

 Another water-based activity that is suited for younger kids can be to turn Clixo pieces into bubble wands!
 You can get detailed instructions for that project in this link.

-Idea #4: Understanding Life Cycles (Difficulty level: Advanced)
+Idea #4: Understanding Life Cycle (Difficulty Level: Advanced)

 One of the coolest ways to use Clixo is to integrate them in little stop motion animations that show how things go from one state to another.
 In this particular example, we are introducing the concept of how a seed can germinate and become a flower.
 Some other ideas that you can try to incorporate are: